The Girl on a Motorcycle: Production

 The film was made on locations in France (including Haguenau), Germany (including Neulauterburg), Switzerland (including Geneva), and Belgium.
-The bookshop scenes were filmed at a bookshop in Geneva.
+The bookshop scenes were filmed at the A. Jullien bookshop in Bourg-de-Four Geneva.
 In many of the scenes where Marianne Faithfull is seen driving the Harley Davidson Electra Glide motorcycle at high speeds, she was seated on the motorcycle which was attached to a platform that was being pulled by a vehicle in front of it.
 Many of the scenes were filmed in the English language and then again in the French language.

-Cardiff received extensive cooperation from the police in blocking the roads, so many scenes show only the lone motorcycle and no other vehicular traffic.
+Jack Cardiff received extensive cooperation from the police in blocking the roads, so many scenes show only the lone motorcycle and no other vehicular traffic.
 The final crash scene was staged on an abandoned airstrip in England.
-The "psychedelic" colour effects were achieved by solarizing the film during post-production.
+The psychedelic colour effects were achieved by solarizing the film during post-production.
 Faithfull's riding double in medium to distant shots was Bill Ivy, British Grand Prix motorcycle champion.